 Who it's for: Pro and super-enthusiast photographers who want something easy to carry around, especially in rough conditions.

-Sony's latest full-frame mirrorless camera, the 24.3-megapixel, $1,700 Alpha a7 II, is trying to do a lot on the very edge of today's technology, which makes it impressive but also a bit quirky.
-Like its predecessor, last year's a7 (see review), this camera packs the kind of full-frame sensor normally found in giant, pro DSLRs into a body no larger than that of a standard mirrorless camera with a much smaller sensor.
+Sony's full-frame mirrorless camera, the 24.3-megapixel Alpha a7 II, is trying to do a lot on the very edge of today's technology, which makes it impressive but also a bit quirky.
+Like its predecessor, the a7 (see review), this camera packs the kind of full-frame sensor normally found in giant, pro DSLRs into a body no larger than that of a standard mirrorless camera with a much smaller sensor.

-A standout improvement this year is the in-body 5-axis image stabilization, which Sony claims is a world's first in a full-frame mirrorless camera.
+A standout improvement is the in-body 5-axis image stabilization, which Sony claims is a world's first in a full-frame mirrorless camera.
 But the a7 II has some flaws, including finicky autofocus and slow write speeds — making this investment worthwhile for some photographers but not for others.
+Still, it's the best mirrorless camera with a full-frame sensor you can get for less than $1,000.

 Design: Petite, Sexy and Solid